girder/girder/docs/python-client.rst

-If you already have an existing Folder hierarchy in Girder which you have a superset of on your local disk (e.g. you previously uploaded a hierarchy to Girder and then added more folders and files to the hierarchy on disk), you can reuse the existing hiearchy in Girder, which will not create new Folders and Items for those that match folders and files on disk, by using the ``--reuse`` flag.
+If you already have an existing Folder hierarchy in Girder which you have a superset of on your local disk (e.g. you previously uploaded a hierarchy to Girder and then added more folders and files to the hierarchy on disk), you can reuse the existing hierarchy in Girder, which will not create new Folders and Items for those that match folders and files on disk, by using the ``--reuse`` flag.

 ::